Justice Site | Case Name: R v Michael John Stone

 Hammer murderer Age: 40 yrs.

-Levi Bellfield was convicted in February 2008 of a number of murderous attacks on young women, whom he would approach at random in a car before leaping out to attack them with a hammer.
-Links to other unsolved crimes are still under investigation.
-His arrest and conviction throws a new light on the Chillenden Murders case which was not available to the jury that condemned Stone.
+Levi Bellfield was convicted in February 2008 of a number of murderous attacks on young women, whom he would approach at random in a car before attacking them with a hammer.
+His conviction throws a new light on the Chillenden Murders case.

-E-fit of the Chillenden Murder compared to Levi Bellfield Levi Bellfield - "chubby cheeks, short gingery blonde hair, and a fair complexion."
+E-fit of the Chillenden Murder compared to Levi Bellfield Levi Bellfield in June 1996 shortly before the Chillenden Murders at 28 years old.
+Notice particularly the 'chubby cheeks' and 'spikey' hair.
+The suspect had "chubby cheeks and short gingery blonde hair."
+Bellfield would regularly bleach his hair.
 Levi Bellfield in 2007 aged 38yrs old - notice the similarity in the eyes compared to the police e-fit.

-E-fit of the Chillenden murderer compared with Levi Bellfield aged 33 yrs and 39 yrs.
+E-fit of the Chillenden murderer compared with Levi Bellfield in June 1996 aged 28yrs old (and at 33 yrs and 39 yrs old).

 SPOT THE DIFFERENCE

-In any event, if Josie Russell was right about the murderer's height - and she would know because she was in direct physical contact with him - that fact alone would rule out Michael Stone, and would explain why she was unable to pick him out in the identity parade: she was looking for a much bigger man - "like my father."
+If Josie Russell was right about the murderer's build and height- and she would know because she was in direct physical contact with him - this could explain why she was unable to pick out Michael Stone in an identity parade: she was looking for a much heavier and taller man - "like my father."

 Michael Stone was then 36yrs old and is 5' 7" tall.
-He was noticeably shorter than her father, considerably shorter than Bellfield, and older than the suspect described.
-His hair was receding and mid-brown - and he does not have a "red face" or "chubby cheeks", whereas Bellfield does.
+He was noticeably older and shorter than either Josie's father or Bellfield.
+His hair was receding and mid-brown and he does not have the telling features of "podgy cheeks", whereas Bellfield does.

 Michael Stone with receding brown hairline.